xopxe/micro_rosso_platformio/README.md

 }
 ```

+Check the `setup()` call to see what optional parameter you can pass to it, such as the I2C channel, topic names, etc.

-Usually, modules' setup method return `false` if something fails. `D_print` and `D_println` are macros that print to a debug console (see `DEBUG_CONSOLE` macros in `micro_rosso.h` to see if it is enabled and where it goes to).
+Usually, modules' setup method returns `false` if something fails. `D_print` and `D_println` are macros that print to a debug console (see `DEBUG_CONSOLE` macros in `micro_rosso_config.h` to see if it is enabled and where it goes to).

 ## How to write a module

 A micro\_rosso module is a mostly static object that provides a setup method where it registers ros2 resources using `micro_rosso.h`.
-It then uses ros2arduino and other modules to implement its own functionality.
+It then uses micro_ros_platformio and other modules to implement its own functionality.

 Things a module can do:

 ### Subscribe to topics

+You have various options where to place libraries in your project:

+* Both .h and .cpp files in the src/ directory. (quick and dirty)
+* The .h in the include/ folder, the .cpp in src/ (good for when you are writing a library you will publish)
+* In a lib/my_module/ folder (good for private modules that only make sense for your project.)

-The following example is derived from the `mobility_tracked` module.
+The following example is derived from the [`mobility_tracked`](https://github.com/xopxe/oruga/tree/main/lib/mobility_tracked) module.
 It will subscribe to `/cmd_vel` topics of type `cmd_vel`.

 In the `my_module.h` file, create the module class: